David Kostelecký: Sports career

 He started shooting after receiving an air rifle from his grandfather, a hunter, and following his older brother.
 Being a junior, he was labeled unperspective, as he stated in 2021.

 Nevertheless, in 1993, Kostelecký won a bronze medal at the European junior championships in his home Brno.
 He won junior world championships in 1995 in Nicosia, where he finished second in the European championships in 1995, starting his senior championships medal collection.
 In 1996, he participated in his first Olympics, finishing 31st in the qualification round behind both his compatriots (Jiří Gach finished eighth and Pavel Kubec 13th).

-In 2002 he became European champion in Lonato taking advantage from the basic round result of 122 and keeping off Marco Venturini in the final.
+In 2002 he became European champion in Lonato del Garda taking advantage from the basic round result of 122 and keeping off Marco Venturini in the final.
 It was the first individual European gold in trap for any Czech shooter.
 He also finished second in the 2006 ISSF World Cup final.

 After adding silver in 2011 and bronze in 2014, Kostelecký won his second European championships title in 2017 in Baku.